balaramdevops/maven-sample/README.md

 To run ansible playbook, go to ansible folder and run ansible-playbook -i hosts middleware.yaml

-Note: Make sure you have proper ipaddress specified in the hosts file
+Note: Make sure you have proper ipaddress specified in the hosts file and have ssh keys configured and proper privileges setup for the "remote_user"

 This playbook will install jboss and deploy the war file that Access the app:Screen Shot 2020-04-13 at 11.53.38 AM